 KEVIN CASEY is a retired Clinical Psychologist (Canada) with nearly two decades of clinical practice.
 Additionally, Kevin is the 2017 International Power Exchange title-holder, along with his wife (and best friend), katie.
 They have built a reputation for excellence in presenting and consulting regarding intentional inegalitarian relationships (i.e., Authority Transfer or Power Exchange) since 2003.
 Kevin briefly returned to graduate school at NIU in order to gain foundation research skills to apply toward his interest in understanding Authority Transfer relationships.
 After a basic primer in stats and research methods he has re-retired in Kentucky, with a plan to lecture and publish on Authority Transfer topics.

-DR. KATHRYN KLEMENT is an assistant professor of social psychology at Bemidji State University.
-Her primary research interest is human sexuality, and she has lines of work in sadomasochism, virginity and purity culture, rape culture, and abortion.
-She has presented research on sadomasochism at national psychology conferences, as well as leather community conferences.
-She received her doctorate from Northern Illinois University and both her Masters degree and her Baccalaureate degree in psychology from Concordia University Chicago.
+DR. KAT KLEMENT is an assistant professor of psychology of women and gender at Bemidji State University and the co-founder/co-director of the Northwoods Queer Outreach.
+Their current primary research focus is on how transphobia impacts healthcare experiences for transgender patients and how transphobia is related to racism and other oppressive beliefs.
+They also have lines of work in sadomasochism, virginity and purity culture, rape culture, and abortion.
+They have presented research on sadomasochism at national psychology conferences, as well as leather community conferences.
+They received their doctorate from Northern Illinois University and both their Masters degree and their Baccalaureate degree in psychology from Concordia University Chicago.

 LICA SATO-KEANE is an alumnus of Northern Illinois University with a degree in Psychology and minor in Business Administration.
 Her research focus is human sexuality with an emphasis on sexual orientation and power exchange dynamics.
 Her undergraduate thesis "Asexuality in Relation to Sociosexuality, Disgust, Purity, and Rape Myths" examines the definition of asexuality by exploring new variables and the measurement of asexuality on a continuum.
 Lica has presented The Science of BDSM research at Southwest Leather Conference, Galleria Domain 2, and Great Lakes Leather Alliance.